DataDog/orchestrion/docs/content/contributing/aspects/code-templates.md

 to all attributes of the original AST nodes, producing a similar view object for each child node.

-When view objects are rendered by the template, they produce a *copy* of the view's underlying node.
+When view objects are rendered by the template, they *move* the view's underlying node.
+Use the view's `.Copy` method to instead *copy* the node into the target AST.
 The **copied** AST nodes are detached from the original node's source location, making them appear as synthetic in the produced output, meaning they would be reported as belonging to generated code in the application's stack trace.

 The complete type hierarchy for these views corresponds to the
 {{<godoc "github.com/dave/dst" "Node">}} implementations, which provide the